-Discrepancies due to the Differences in the Municipal Road Network network.
+Discrepancies due to the Differences in the Municipal Road Network

+The municipal operating and capital costs estimated by the model are for the road network defined in Table 14 (Chapter 4).
+There is a nearly linear relationship between the estimated costs and the size of the network.
 For example, a ten percent increase in the size of the network results in a 10 percent increase in the estimated operating and capital costs.
 However, the municipal expenditures reported by the agencies are for the network that has not been defined.
-It can only assumed that this road network is similar to the network given in Table 14 that was used for the model estimates.
+It can only be assumed that this road network is similar to the network used for the model estimates given in Table 14.
 The differences in the network size may lead to insurmountable differences between the estimated costs and reported expenditures.
 For example, the estimated operating cost in Prince Edward Island is zero because there are no municipal roads in Table 14 for Prince Edward Island.
-(The NRCan study reported that there are no municipal roads in Prince Edward Island apart from residential roads and streets).
+(The NRCan study reported that there are no municipal roads in Prince Edward

+Island apart from residential roads and streets).
 Given that there were no roads reported, there were no operating costs.
-On the other hand, the reported operating cost given in Table 58 is 8.0 million -- given for a network of unknown length and characteristics.
+On the other hand, the reported operating cost given in Table 58 is 8.0 million - given for a network of unknown length and characteristics.